 Rule 567—33.9(455B) includes the conditions under which a source subject to PSD may obtain a plantwide applicability limitation (PAL) on emissions.
 An owner or operator requesting a PAL under 567—33.9(455B) shall submit fees as required in 567—Chapter 30.

-In addition to the requirements in this chapter, stationary sources may also be subject to the permitting requirements in 567—Chapter 22, including requirements for Title V operating permits.
+In addition to the requirements in this chapter, stationary sources may also be subject to the permitting requirements in 567—Chapter 22 and the rules for Title V operating permits in 567— Chapter 24.

 567—33.2(455B) Reserved.

-567—33.3(455B) Special construction permit requirements for major stationary sources in areas designated attainment or unclassified (PSD).
+567—33.3(455B) PSD construction permit requirements for major stationary sources

 33.3(1) Definitions.
 Definitions included in this subrule apply to the provisions set forth in this rule (PSD program requirements).
+For purposes of this rule and unless otherwise noted, the definitions herein apply.
+Definitions that are adopted by reference from 40 CFR 51.166 or 52.21 are as amended through July 19, 2021, unless otherwise noted.
+The following phrases contained in 40 CFR 51.166 are not adopted by reference: “it shall also provide that,” “mechanism whereby,” “the plan may provide that,” “the plan provides that,” “the plan shall provide,” and “the plan shall provide that.”
+Additionally, the term “the plan” shall mean “State Implementation Plan” or “SIP.”

-For purposes of this rule, the definitions herein shall apply, rather than the definitions contained in 40 CFR 52.21 and 51.166, except for the PAL program definitions referenced in rule 567—33.9(455B).For purposes of this rule, the following terms shall have the meanings indicated in this subrule:
+For purposes of this rule, the following terms have the meanings indicated in this subrule:

 “Act” means the Clean Air Act, 42 U.S.C.
 Sections 7401, et seq., as amended through November 15, 1990.